PrismDX/ReplicatedProductShelf_v1_documentation/README.md

 Max product count in the shelf slot is calculated by the product mesh size (mesh bounds) + the active spacing between products you use, so bigger products = less space and smaller = more.

+Simply just scale the actor for more space and it will update accordingly

+	Variable Info soon

 ---